seanredmond/heniautos/guide/calendar-equations.md

 As we said before, this is mathematically possible but Meritt offers no mechanism by which the Athenians might have decided on this arrangement.
 It would be very characteristic of them to draw lots for the lengths of prytanies (as the did for the _phulaí_ holding the prytanies), but there is no historical evidence they did so and no one has ever reconstructed conciliar years that random--many of Meritt's reconstructions do fit the decidedly non-random Rule of Aristotle but those that do not usually have some long prytanies at the beginning with the rest coming at or near the end.
 Lots would require more years that looked like `LSLSLSSSLS` or `LSSSSLLSLS` than `LLSSSSSSLL` or `LLSSSSSLLS`.
 Without that, what motivation could they have had?

 Pritchett and Neubegaur did not have Parker and Dubberstein's calculations of ancient visible moons.
-With the even better data, from NASA's Jet Propulsion Laboratory, that Heniautos relies on, is their a better solution that fits the Rule of Aristotle?
+With the even better data, from NASA's Jet Propulsion Laboratory, that Heniautos relies on, is there a better solution that fits the Rule of Aristotle?
 Here is the Heniautos view of 336/5 BCE

     > heniautos -m 336
          Year     |        Month          |      Start      | Days